 The short answer is 'no'.
 If a seller of purple weed claims it's more powerful and better than normal cannabis, they are either lying or they don't know much about growing cannabis.
 Next time you pop into a coffee shop, pay close attention when asking why purple marijuana is so much more expensive.
 In reality, it is sometimes significantly weaker than a similar green strain.

 Most plants use a pigment called chlorophyll to convert light into energy for growth.
 However, there isn't a specific destination for a green wavelength in the light spectrum.
 Chlorophyll appears green because it is able to absorb all colors but happens to reflect green, which is the reason why most vegetation is green.

 However, you might be surprised to learn that green chlorophyll is not the sole pigment that plants use to make energy from sunlight.
 There is an additional pigment, known as anthocyanin, which is a purple pigment.

 Why is some weed purple?

 The interesting thing is that the purple section of the light spectrum contains the most energy.
-When your plant is purple for whatever reason it reflects this high-energy light instead of utilising it.
+When your plant is purple for whatever reason, it reflects this high-energy light instead of utilizing it.
 This means that the plant does not use the light fully and optimally.
 It also means that your cannabis plant will not grow to its maximum potential.
 As a result, it may ultimately be less powerful than a green variety.